lucrnz/lucdevnet-site/src/content/blog/goodbye-dotnet.md

 tags: "career"
 ---

-> **Update as of 2023/12:** This article is dated and reflects my feelings around back-end development with .NET at that time. **Today, I am open to work using .NET 6+**.

 > **Disclaimer:** To any .NET/Azure developer, if you love the technology, keep using it.
 This article just reflects my personal interests and experiences.
 I have nothing against the ecosystem.

 The truth is I always been a Web developer, but overtime my role has fluctuated and I ended up classified as a ".NET developer".